-There is no game that is such a clear and iconic ambassador of its genre like Tekken.
+There is no game that is such a clear and iconic ambassador of its genre as Tekken.
 The franchise has consistently been a pillar of the fighting game community for decades now.

-Its latest iteration Tekken 7, which released for arcades along with multiple home consoles, stands as arguably the best competitive fighting game in the industry today.
+Its latest iteration, Tekken 7, which released for arcades along with multiple home consoles, stands as one of the best competitive fighting games in the industry today.

 One of Tekken 7’s main draws for casual and competitive players alike is how simple, yet balanced the gameplay and characters are.